Your UX work matters. Prove it – with data.

 Lesson 3: Accounting for bias in your data part 2

 Lesson 4: Accounting for bias in your data part 3

 When do I get access to the course?

-The beta course begins on January 2nd, 2019.
+The beta course will launch again in Fall of 2019.
 You'll receive access to all the digital modules a week before the course begins.

 Won't data make my design work less creative?

 In short, no. Putting restraints on the work actually forces us to be MORE creative, because our options our limited.
 To really solve problems with constraints, we become UX MacGyvers - finding the right pieces with our limited supply to save the day.